 Dialectical Behavior Therapy (DBT)

 Dialectical Behavior Therapy (DBT) is a comprehensive form of CBT to treat a broad range of symptoms and concerns.
 This structured treatment involves four main modules: (1) Mindfulness, (2) Distress Tolerance, (3) Emotion Regulation, and (4) Interpersonal Effectiveness.
 One overarching theme in DBT is to emphasize acceptance of uncomfortable thoughts, feelings, and behaviors.
 Our therapists use DBT to help patients find a comfortable balance between acceptance and change.
 Patients are taught an array of skills to cope with unhealthy thoughts, behaviors, and relationships, resulting in positive changes in daily life.
+Click here for more information about our DBT program.

 Read more about our services: